dimagi/commcare-cloud/README.md

 ### Use your ssh key to authenticate

 Ansible forwards SSH requests through your local machine to authenticate with remote servers.
-This way commands originate from your machine and your credentials, and the ansible machine doesn't need its own auth.
+This way authentication originates from your machine and your credentials, and the ansible machine doesn't need its own auth to communicate with other servers managed with ansible.

 SSH `ForwardAgent` can be enabled by passing the `-A` flag on the command line:
 ```bash